In a Crisis

 WHAT TO EXPECT WHEN GOING TO THE EMERGENCY ROOM (ER)

-Prepare yourself for some stress as going to the ER can be a frustrating process and it may take a long time to finally be seen.
-Sometimes though, being in an ER waiting area can help provide a sense of calm and control as you take action to safeguard your health.
+The ER can be a busy place, so it may take a while to finally be seen by someone.
+This can be frustrating, but keep in mind that being in an ER waiting area can help provide a sense of calm and control as you take action to safeguard your health.

 Try not to let worries or fears of being ‘locked up’ prevent you from reaching out and sharing your suicidal thoughts with others.
 Today’s inpatient services are very different from how they are often negatively portrayed in popular media.